CurveBending/CurveBending.github.io/_posts/2025-07-13-VPP - Democratizing the Energy Revolution.md

 Many VPP companies are developing business models that achieve scale without massive capital requirements or operational complexity.
 Software-only aggregation platforms focus purely on optimization and market participation, partnering with device owners and installers to access assets without upfront investment.
 Subscription-based optimization services provide ongoing value to customers with existing smart devices, creating recurring revenue streams while avoiding hardware deployment costs.

-In short, achieving sustainable growth requires VPP companies to focus on not just their technologies, but also business models.
+In short, achieving sustainable growth requires VPP companies to focus on not just their technologies, but also their business models.

 ## Final Words